Tusshxr/Coursera/README.md

 2. On terminal type "npm install" to install all the required dependencies
 3. Then type "node index.js" to start the server
 4. You can give GET/POST/PUSH/DEL request through Postman

+Don't forget to make a .env file and fill the details in the same format as shown in the .env.example file